 Aunt Babette's Cook Book (1889)

 Line a plate with a rich puff paste, and fill with the following: beat up two eggs with one cup and a quarter of sugar, one cupful of bread which has been soaked in warm water, one-half cup of molasses, half a cup of vinegar, half a cup of water, one cup of raisins, a pinch of salt, half a teaspoonful of ground cloves, one teaspoonful of cinnamon, and pinch of pepper.

 This quantity will make two pies.
-Cover with strips of crust and bake half an hour until done.
+Cover with strips of crust and bake half an hour in moderate oven (350°F), or until done.

 Bread crumbs, sugar, molasses, vinegar, boiling water, raisins, and currants, each 1 cup; butter, 1/2 cup; spices to taste.

 Crackers, double handful; tart apples, medium size, 8; raisins, 1 cup; butter and molasses, each 1/2 cup; ground cinnamon, cloves, and allspice, each 1 teaspoonful; salt, 1 saltspoonful; sugar and apple cider.